projectcaluma/ember-caluma/packages/-ember-caluma/app/templates/docs/testing.md

 }
 ```

-You can also generate all of the models `ember-caluma` provides in your test setup:
+You can also generate all of the models `@projectcaluma/ember-testing` provides
+in your test setup:

 ```js
 // available models are: answer, case, document, file, form, option, question,